julesjazz/grapefruitlab/content/print/pity-fear.md

 I’ll take lesbians over thespians any day.

 **Mia:**
-Are those the two options?
-Do I have to pick one?
+Oh shit, do I have to pick one?

 Ok, honestly?
 This is all just stuff that I found on Wikipedia.
 It’s not like I walk around knowing things about Greek tragedy, or “the lyric I.” Well, I didn’t before.